What is your favorite dragon from the history of literature?

 The fruitful medieval tradition: from the legend of Saint George to 'Tirant lo Blanc'

 Another legend turned into literary material is that of Saint George, as collected by Jacobus de Voragine in his most popular work, The Golden Legend (1260).
 In this case, the notable element that Voragine adds is that the knight's great feat involves saving a maiden from being devoured by the dragon.
-This is the starting point of a very long literary tradition related to the legend present in many cultures: in Catalonia, Joan Amades fixes it in the Costumari català, and among the differences with other versions is the detail that, from the pool of blood spilled by the monster, a rose bush full of red roses is born.
+This is the starting point of a very long literary tradition related to the legend present in many cultures: in Catalonia, Joan Amades fixes it in the Costumari català, and among the differences with other versions is the detail that, from the pool of blood shed by the monster, a rose bush full of red roses is born.

 From physical strength to verbal power